azimuth-cloud/azimuth-config/docs/repository/index.md

 # Create a new origin remote for the new repository location
 git remote add origin git@<repo location>/my-azimuth-config.git

+# Choose the release you want to use
+git checkout <name-of-tag>
+# Create a new main branch containing the above tag
+git branch -D main
+git checkout -b main

-# Push the main branch to the new origin
+# Push the chosen tag to the new origin
-git push -u origin main --tags
+git push --set-upstream origin main --tags
 ```

 You now have an independent copy of the `azimuth-config` repository that has a link back